 - Working Out

-I wouldn’t spend too much time going crazy on Pinterest (and be careful, it’s very easy to get sucked into an ever-scrolling session of discovery on Pinterest too…), just make sure to create boards that make sense to your customers and stay true to your brand.
+I wouldn’t spend too much time on Pinterest (and be careful, it’s very easy to get sucked into an ever-scrolling session of discovery on Pinterest too…), just make sure to create boards that make sense to your customers and stay true to your brand.
 Think of Pinterest as an additional channel through which your company and your content can be found on the web.

 But What About Twitter?